Kenneth MacDonald (English actor): Posthumous releases

 Seven days after his death, MacDonald's guest appearance on BBC television drama Merseybeat was aired, with the episode dedicated to his memory.
 His last film role, as Pete in the film Dream, was first released to theatres on 26 August.
 His character Mike in Only Fools and Horses was not killed off; when the programme was revived for three episodes from 2001, after MacDonald's death, Mike was imprisoned for trying to embezzle money from the brewery.
 The last of his roles to be aired was as Stephen Pearce in an episode of The Last Detective aired in 2003.

 Personal life

 MacDonald met his wife Sheila while he was appearing in panto in Crewe in 1976.
 She was the costume designer at the time.
 They had two children, Charlotte and William, who were fourteen and fifteen at the time of his death.

 Death

 MacDonald died suddenly on 6 August 2001 at the age of 50 after suffering from a heart attack while on holiday with his family in Hawaii to celebrate the birthdays of his wife and daughter.
 He was buried in a private family-only funeral on 16 August 2001 in Section Z, Grave 140 at Teddington Cemetery, Teddington, in the London Borough of Richmond upon Thames.

 Only Fools and Horses star David Jason said of MacDonald's death: "It is like losing a member of the family, because he was one of the warmest, kindest people that I have had the good fortune to meet."

-A few months before MacDonald's death, in February 2001, fellow It Ain't Half Hot Mum co-star Christopher Mitchell died of cancer aged 52.